Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Categorical framed little disks algebras and ribbon Groth en dieck-Verdier structures

 of operads.
 On the level of objects, the category-valued operad $\RBr$ coincides with the associative operad $\As$ meaning that it has a binary associative and unital operation $\mu$ (the generators and relations were listed explicitly on page~\pageref{eqngenas}).
 As a consequence, there is a canonical operad map $\As \longrightarrow \RBr $.
 However, $\RBr$ has non-trivial morphisms in the groupoids of operations that are generated under operadic composition by the braiding $c\colon \mu \longrightarrow \mu^\opp$ and the balancing $\theta\in \RBr(1)$.
 In order to formulate the relations for these morphisms, we will use a graphical notation: We denote the braiding by an overcrossing and the balancing by a filled disk (or ellipse depending on the number of strands it has to be stretched over).
-The inverse braiding $\mu^\opp \to \mu$ is denoted by undercrossing and the inverse balancing by a white disk with boundary.

-This graphical calculus for the \emph{morphisms} in the groupoids of operations is different from the graphical calculus form the \emph{objects} of operations that we have already used.
-In order to avoid confusion, we will print the graphical computations for the morphisms in blue (this is merely for convenience; it is logically not needed).
-The additional generators of $\RBr$ compared to $\As$ and their relations are now as follows:
+The inverse braiding $\mu^\opp \to \mu$ is denoted by an undercrossing and the inverse balancing by a white disk with boundary.
+This graphical calculus for the \emph{morphisms} in the groupoids of operations is different from the graphical calculus for the \emph{objects} of operations that we have already used.
+In order to avoid confusion, we will print the graphical computations for the morphisms with fat lines (this is merely for convenience; it is logically not needed).
+The generators that $\RBr$ has in addition to those of $\As$ and their relations are now as follows (when listing generating morphisms for groupoid-valued operads, we do not list their inverses explicitly):

-The relation (B1) and (B2) require some explanation and are only well-defined after the relations from the associative operad are imposed.
+The relations (B1) and (B2) require some explanation and are only well-defined after the relations from the associative operad are imposed.
 For example, the equation (B1) has to be understood as the commutativity of the diagram

 in $\RBr(3)$.
-We have used the usual notation $\circ_i$ for the partial composition of operations.
+We have used here the usual notation $\circ_i$ for the partial composition of operations.
 The relation (B2) has to be interpreted analogously.
 Clearly, these relations just encode the usual hexagon relations for braided monoidal categories.

 We need to elaborate on a notational subtlety: In the graphical calculus, we have the braiding $c:\mu \to \mu^\opp$ and the inverse braiding $c^{-1} : \mu^\opp \to \mu$.
 But by symmetry, there is also a braiding $\mu^\opp \to \mu$ and its inverse $\mu \to \mu^\opp$.
 In other words, we have four types of braidings if we take into account not only the type of crossing, but also the source and target operation.
 Very often this distinction is suppressed in the notation.
 In the sequel, this distinction will be relevant.
 For this reason, we will (whenever needed) indicate the source and target operation with numbers as follows: